domenicomastrangelo/dns-over-tls-proxy/README.md

 ## Future Improvements

-- **Configuration Management**:
-    - Externalize configuration to a file or environment variables to make the server more flexible and easier to deploy in different environments.
 - **Enhanced Logging**:
     - Implement more detailed and structured logging for better observability and monitoring.
 - **Security Enhancements**: